kodedphp/cache-extended/README.md

 This method uses the [Koded Simple Cache][koded-cache-simple] package.
 Please see the README in that repository for the specific arguments.

-You can grab the cache client if you want to use the client directly
+You can grab the cache client if you want to use it directly

 ```php
 /** $var Psr\SimpleCache\CacheInterface $client */